To Pluck or to Cut? How to Harvest Lettuce

-Lettuce is probably one of the most popular vegetables grown by gardeners today, mainly because it is so relatively easy to grow, it also grows quickly and can be grown in most areas at least 3 seasons out of the year.
+Lettuce is probably one of the most popular vegetables grown by gardeners today, mainly because it is so relatively easy to grow.
+It also grows quickly and can be grown in most areas at least 3 seasons out of the year.
 Before you harvest your lettuce, be sure its ready – most varieties take between 30 and 60 days to mature.
 Be sure to follow the specific instructions on your seed packet.
-For instance this variety of Organic Spring Mix Lettuce Seeds is usually ready after about 35 days, however this Organic Butterhead Optima Lettuce takes closer to 50 or 60 days.
+For instance a variety of Organic Spring Mix Lettuce Seeds is usually ready after about 35 days, however Organic Butterhead Optima Lettuce takes closer to 50 or 60 days.

 The last method is to pick or cut off individual leaves on Leaf Lettuce varieties like Organic Spring Mix Lettuce or Organic Outredgeous Red Lettuce.
 These types of lettuce you can cut off the individual leaves about 1 inch up from the stalk for tasty lettuce for your salad, but leave the plant whole so that it continued to propagate more lettuce.
 Be sure to pick from the outside leaves in, as these are the oldest and it allows the inner leaves to develop more.

-Anyway that you decide to cut or pick or pluck your lettuce will work, just be sure to only pick as much as you are going to use in the next day or two.
+Any of these that you decide to cut or pick or pluck your lettuce will work, just be sure to only pick as much as you are going to use in the next day or two.
 Fresh cut lettuce tastes the best and you can always go back to the plant for more.
-If you have left over lettuce it is best stored in a sealed plastic bag in the crisper bin of your refrigerator – depending on the variety it should stay fresh for up to a week.
+If you have leftover lettuce it is best stored in a sealed plastic bag in the crisper bin of your refrigerator – depending on the variety it should stay fresh for up to a week.
 Just remember to harvest your lettuce often once it is mature, because it can get bitter if you leave it in the ground for too long.
-If you go to cut / pick your lettuce and you see a milky white substance than you’ve let the lettuce go for too long and it will most likely have a bitter taste.
+If you go to cut / pick your lettuce and you see a milky white substance, then you’ve let the lettuce go for too long and it will most likely have a bitter taste.

 Hope this helps with the Harvest and please leave responses below if you have questions!